RECCO® Ski Technology Explained

 For starters what even is RECCO® technology?
 This is a specially developed tool used to find people trapped in avalanches containing two parts.
 Firstly a reflector, which is what you’ll find in your skiwear and secondly a detector used by ski resorts and mountain rescue teams.

 The RECCO® Reflector is a small chip that we insert into our ski jackets, trousers and all-in-ones that does not need any batteries or extra work from you.
-It has a range of 120 metres through the air, 20 metres in dry snow, 10 metres in wet snow and 8 inches in water.
+It has a range of 80 metres through the air and 20 metres through the snow.

 How does it work?